 Median and Quartile Contract Rent - The median divides the rent distribution into two equal parts: one-half of the cases falling below the median contract rent and one-half above the median.
 Quartiles divide the rent distribution into four equal parts.
 Median and quartile contract rent are computed on the basis of a standard distribution.
 (See the "Median Standard Distributions" section in Appendix A.) In computing median and quartile contract rent, units reported as "No rent paid" are excluded.
 Median and quartile rent calculations are rounded to the nearest whole dollar.
 Upper and lower quartiles can be used to note large rent differences among various geographic areas.
-(For more information on medians and quartiles, see "Derived Measures.")
+The median contract rent explanation is comparable to the description used for Median Gross Rent.
+(For more information, see "Median" and "Quartile" under "Derived Measures.")

-Aggregate Contract Rent - Aggregate contract rent is calculated by adding all of the contract rents for occupied housing units in an area.
+Aggregate Contract Rent - Aggregate contract rent is calculated by adding the contract rents for all renter-occupied housing units in an area.
 Aggregate contract rent is rounded to the nearest hundred dollars.
 This explanation is comparable to the description used for Aggregate Gross Rent.
 (For more information, see "Aggregate" under "Derived Measures.")

-Aggregate Rent Asked - Aggregate rent asked is calculated by adding all of the rents for vacant-for-rent housing units in an area.
-Aggregate rent asked is subject to rounding, which means that all cells in a matrix are rounded to the nearest hundred dollars.
+Aggregate Rent Asked - Aggregate rent asked is calculated by adding the asking rents for all vacant-for-rent and rented, not occupied housing units in an area.
+Aggregate rent asked is rounded to the nearest hundred dollars.
 (For more information, see "Aggregate" under "Derived Measures.")

 Question/Concept History - Since 1996, the ACS questionnaires provided a space for the respondent to enter a dollar amount.
 The words "or mobile home" were added to the question starting in 1999 to be more inclusive of the structure type.
-Since 2004, contract rent has been shown for all renter-occupied housing units.
-In previous years (1996-2003), it was shown only for specified renter-occupied housing units.
+In 2004, contract rent was shown for all renter-occupied housing units and rent asked was shown for all vacant-for-rent housing units in an area.
+In previous years (1996-2003), it was shown only for specified renter occupied and specified vacant-for-rent housing units.
+In 2005, the combined vacancy status category of "rented or sold, not occupied" was split into two categories: "rented, not occupied" and "sold, not occupied."
+Beginning in 2005, then, the rented, not occupied housing units were combined with vacant-for-rent units to form the universe of vacant rental units used in publication tables.

-Comparability - Data on contract rent in the 2014 ACS should not be compared to Census 2000 contract rent data.
-For Census 2000, tables were not released for total renter-occupied units.
-The universe in Census 2000 was "specified renter-occupied housing units" whereas the universe in the ACS is "renter occupied housing units," thus comparisons cannot be made between these two data sets.
+Comparability - Data on contract rent and rent asked in the 2019 ACS should not be compared to Census 2000 contract rent and rent asked data.
+For Census 2000, tables were not released for total renter-occupied units or total vacant-for-rent housing units.
+The universes in Census 2000 were "specified renter-occupied housing units" and "specified vacant-for-rent housing units" whereas the universes in the 2019 ACS were "renter- occupied housing units" and "vacant-for-rent and rented, not occupied housing units".
+Thus comparisons cannot be made between these two data sets.